redis/redis/README.md

 You can use the free Visual Studio Community edition available at http://www.visualstudio.com/products/visual-studio-community-vs.

-- Open the solution file msvs\redisserver.sln in Visual Studio, select a build configuration (Debug or Release) and target (Win32 or x64) then build.
+- Open the solution file msvs\redisserver.sln in Visual Studio, select a build configuration (Debug or Release) and target (x64) then build.

     This should create the following executables in the msvs\$(Target)\$(Configuration) folder: